k-gerner/Game-Pigeon-Solvers/Gomoku AI/README.md

 ### How to use
 First, download the `gomoku_client.py` and `strategy.py` files and place them both in the same directory.
-You can invoke the tool by running
+If you would like to challenge my AI with your own, see the [Dueling AIs Mode](https://github.com/k-gerner/Game-Pigeon-Solvers/tree/master/Gomoku%20AI#dueling-ais-mode) section.
+If you would like to challenge the AI yourself, you can invoke the tool by running
 ```
 > python3 gomoku_client.py
 ```